orra-dev/agent-fragile-to-prod-guide-with-cf-agents/stage1-architecture/README.md

 4. **Better Reliability**:
     - Issues in one component don't necessarily impact others
     - Deterministic services have fewer failure modes than LLM-based agents

+5. **Cloudflare Compatibility**:
+    - Using Durable Objects for persistence makes the application deployable on Cloudflare
+    - Stateful components operate reliably in a serverless environment
+    - Improved scalability with Cloudflare's global network

 ## How orra Helps